 I read this in 1992, right before I read The Goal.
 You couldn’t pick a better book to set the stage for Goldratt’s classic.
 However, you might find Johnson’s book on the pitfalls of management and cost accounting a bit dated in today’s SaaS- and subscription-centric economies.

-If you like history, then you’ll probably enjoy reading about the origins of cost accounting.
+If you like history, you’ll probably enjoy reading about the origins of cost accounting.
 Johnson and his co-author Richard Kaplan (The Balanced Scorecard) take us on a cost accounting journey from New England’s young textile mills to the growing railroad industry.
-We also learn how management and cost accounting adapted to decentralized organizations like Dupont and General Motors.
+We also learned how management and cost accounting adapted to decentralized organizations like Dupont and General Motors.

 While the book is heavier on criticism than prescription, the writing was a paradigm-shifter for me because, at that point, I started to question everything in business.
 I wanted to know the ‘why’ behind every management decision or practice, especially regarding accounting and reporting.